 “RingPlus was pretty horrible,” he recalls with a rueful chuckle.

 His phone, a Motorola Moto G5 Plus Android smartphone, works fine on Twigby’s network.
 Twigby sells a large assortment of phones (17 at our press time).
-You can also use this online tool to see if your current phone is compatible with Twigby’s service.
+You can also use its online tool to see whether your current phone is compatible with Twigby’s service.

 Customer Service a Key Selling Point